ofiwg/libfabric/man/fi_domain.3.md

 : The completion threading model is intended for providers that make use of manual progress.
 Applications must serialize access to all objects that are associated through the use of having a shared completion structure.
-This includes endpoint, completion queue, counter, wait set, and poll set objects.
+This includes endpoint, transmit context, receive context, completion queue, counter, wait set, and poll set objects.

   For example, threads must serialize access to an endpoint and its bound completion queue(s) and/or counters.
 Access to endpoints that